 - Next, arrange the salmon fillets over the asparagus; set aside.

 - Make the Garlic Lemon Butter PASTE and rub all over the salmon fillets.
 AND for the paste, use this Low Carb, Sugar Free, Keto Friendly Maple Syrup.
 It’s reallllllyyyy good!

 - Top salmon with lemon slices and fresh rosemary.

 - Bake at 400˚F for 17 to 20 minutes, or until fish flakes easily and asparagus is fork tender.
 For a light crisp and browned top, I suggest to pop it under the broiler for the last 3 to 4 minutes.
 Watch it closely and do not overcook.

 - Squeeze some lemon juice over the salmon, add fresh herbs if you’d like, and serve.

-Nothin’ to it!
+See, nothin’ to it!
 I say, whip up this quick and delicious salmon recipe, like, right now!
-The bright lemon flavors pair perfectly with butter and garlic, and the bit of rosemary adds a pungent touch to this wonderfully healthy meal.
+The bright lemon flavors pair perfectly with butter and garlic, and the rosemary adds an aromatic touch to this wonderfully healthy meal.
 Feel free to experiment with different seasonings or marinades for the salmon and asparagus to suit your taste.

 - Stuffed Salmon with Spinach and Artichoke Dip